AlexandruIca/HomeWork/README.md

 * Build the tests only if the user wants to.
 * Make it more flexible(eg. making a custom window).
 * Improve documentation.
+* Organize functionality of scripts in a python package
+* Translate docs/README.md to romanian
 * Add text, sounds

 For the last point: